carbonatefan/OPTiMAL/README.md

 ```
 and will return:

-1) A new spreadsheet containing the GDGT data from the sample dataset, the nearest neighbour distances to the modern calibration dataset, predicted SST, and 1 standard deviation on the SST prediction (error is Gaussian).
+1) A new csv file containing the GDGT data from the demo dataset, the nearest neighbour distances to the modern calibration dataset, predicted SST, and 1 standard deviation on the SST prediction (error is Gaussian).
 2) A plot of the predicted error (1 standard deviation) vs. the nearest neighbour distances for the demo dataset.
 3) A plot of the predicted temperature with error bars (1 standard deviation) vs. sample number.
 Samples failing the nearest neighbour screening (>0.5) are plotted in grey; samples passing the screening test are coloured according to their nearest neighbour distance.